icw2109/EEG_Transformer/README.md

 # EEG Deep Learning and Reinforcement Learning Project

 ## Overview
 This repository includes implementations of deep learning models (GRU, LSTM, EEGTransformer) for emotion recognition using EEG data (SEED IV Dataset) and an EEG-based reinforcement learning environment utilizing a Deep Q-Network (DQN).
+I created the transformer to test against previous standarads for emotional classification.
+The SEED IV dataset has been used for emtional classification using GRU and LSTM.
+I created the EEGTransformer in order to outperform these models which from initial training runs appeared to be successfull.
+The emotional classification comes from emotions identified while subjects were taking in varied media content.
+See SEED IV dataset for more details.

 ### EEGTransformer
 The EEGTransformer is a Transformer-based neural network specifically tailored to EEG data.
 EEG data consists of temporal sequences recorded across multiple electrodes.
 In the EEGTransformer: